-For more information, see How to edit system connection properties on page 112.
+For more information, see How to edit system connection properties on page 113.
 An extra dialog box is displayed.

 - 2. Set the first option and click OK.

 - Enter the remote connection properties.

-For more information, see Remote connection properties on page 30.
+For more information, see Connecting remotely to the target system on page 30.

 - 2. Click Connect.